 Tip #1: Turn the heat pump temperature up.

 76 degrees F is not too warm!
 Remember, you are trying to heat the whole house from one location.
 You do have to overheat the room(s) with the heat pump in order to make enough heat for the rest of the house.
-The colder it is outside the bigger the temperature difference will be between the core of the house (with the heat pump) and the rooms (without the heat pumps).
+The colder it is outside, the bigger the temperature difference will be between the core of the house (with the heat pump) and the other rooms (without the heat pumps).

 Tip #2: Manually turn the fan speed to high.

 Most likely, the heat pump will not kick into high fan speed on its own – it’s just the way the programming is set.
 To get the maximum heat out of the heat pump, move maximum air through the heat pump head.
 This will be noisier so you may wish to only turn the fan speed up when you leave the room.